Charles Keating: Legal consequences

 In April 1999, on the eve of the retrial of the federal case, Keating entered a plea agreement.
 He admitted to having committed four counts of wire and bankruptcy fraud by extracting nearly $1 million from American Continental Corp while already anticipating the collapse that happened weeks later.
 The federal prosecutors dropped all other charges against him and his son, Charles Keating III.
 He was sentenced to time served.

 In October 2000, the U.S. Supreme Court refused to hear the government's appeal of the overturning of the state conviction.
 This left Keating without any convictions other than that from his plea bargain.
 State prosecutors declined to move for a retrial, saying it would bring no more than a six-month jail sentence and that many witnesses had died in the interim or were in bad health.
 Keating replied that if the government had left him alone, investors "would all be rich."

 Final years and death

 Following his release from prison, Keating separated from his wife Mary.
-He moved in with his daughter Mary and son-in-law Gary Hall Sr. in the Paradise Valley neighborhood of Phoenix.
+He moved in with his daughter Mary and son-in-law Gary Hall Sr. in the Phoenix suburb of Paradise Valley.

 During the 2000s, Keating worked as a business consultant and as of 2008 was involved in some successful real estate developments in the Phoenix market.
 He kept a low profile in his business operations, and declined comment during John McCain's 2008 presidential campaign when the Keating Five scandal was brought up again by the press.
 During his final years, Keating maintained good physical shape through swimming and walking and was able to go out in public without being recognized.

 Charles Keating died in a Phoenix hospital on March 31, 2014, at age 90, after an undisclosed illness of several weeks.